 Which variation is best for you will depend on your fitness level and goals.
 If you are new to pushups, start with the 45-degree angle.
 After that, you can move to the 30-degree angle and then the standard variation as you get stronger.
 Like the bench press, the pushup angle determines which muscles you work.
 For example, the lower degrees work the chest more, while the higher degrees work the shoulders and arms more.

 One of the significant problems with a poorly performed pushup is that it puts incredible strain on the lower back and spine.

-Thus, if you are severely overweight or have not worked out in quite some time, start with a changed version.
+Thus, if you are gaining too much weight or have not worked out in quite some time, start with a changed version.
 Then, as your abdominal strength builds and your form improves, you can move to more advanced positioning and movement.

 Always start by assuming a good plank position.
 After all, a pushup is simply a moving plank.
 If performed correctly, you will maintain your plank throughout the movement while shortening the distance between your stretched-out body and the floor.